ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 This week introduces the basic technologies and tools the prototypes will be built with.
 NTs begin building with TypeScript and React in VS Code.
 NTs are also introduced to Git and the basic Git flow.
 The week ends with NTs building a basic list app.

 NT groups are given a broad problem statement.
 NTs are introduced to the product development lifecycle and work in teams to break down the problem statement into concrete and addressable user needs.
-This week includes activities to empathize with user, define user needs, ideate and sketch.
+This week includes activities to empathize with the user, define user needs, ideate and sketch.

 ### Day 1